-This Compensation Discussion and Analysis ("CD&A") provides a detailed description of the executive compensation philosophy, objectives and programs, the compensation decisions made under those programs and the factors considered by the Compensation Committee.
-The CD&A focuses on the compensation of our named executive officers for 2022, who were:
+This Compensation Discussion and Analysis ("CD&A") provides a detailed description of the executive compensation philosophy, objectives and programs, the compensation decisions made under those programs and the factors considered by the Compensation Committee when making those decisions.
+The CD&A focuses on the compensation of our Named Executive Officers ("NEOs") for 2024, who were:

-Name Title

-Jeffrey E. Witherell Chief Executive Officer
+Name Title Jeffrey E. Witherell Chief Executive Officer Anthony Saladino President and Chief Financial Officer James M. Connolly Executive Vice President/Asset Management

-Pendleton P. White, Jr. President, Chief Investment Officer

-James M. Connolly

-Executive Vice President/Asset Management